 Housing and Residential Life Program Coordinators (PCs) are full-time University of San Francisco graduate students who live and work in the residence halls.
 They undergo in-depth training in community development, programming, and safety and are charged with creating a healthy, supportive, and inclusive community in Sutter and Abby Halls.
 To accomplish this goal, the PC team mediates roommate conflicts, responds to emergencies, and enforces housing policy.
 They remain visible and available in the halls and spend time getting to know the residents on a personal level.
 Because of this, they are often able to detect and address personal and community issues in their early stages.
-PCs serve as the overnight emergency response team for the halls while working at the front desk between midnight and 7 am.
+PCs serve as the overnight emergency response team for the halls.

 Front Desk Assistants